gamaraala666/PBR-textures-for-Clarisse/README.md

 # PBR-textures-for-Clarisse
 Create the relevant mapFile nodes and other nodes to connect an existing PBR texture set on disk.

+Open the .py file and at the top change the path to your custom texture library folder.
+Below this you can also add your own custom suffixes for the textures.

 The "features" of the script..

 - It will create the reorder nodes if the texture set is an ARM set.